What are Economic Factors?

 #2 – Natural Resources

-Natural resources available like a tree, water, soil, oil, coal, metal etc. affect the growth of the country as if resources are available in country one will not to pay for its export and existing resources will help in job creation and increase in wealth of country which will increase overall economy.
+Natural resources available like a tree, water, soil, oil, coal, metal, etc., affect the country’s growth as if resources are available in-country.
+Therefore, one will not pay for its export, and existing resources will help in job creation and increase the country’s wealthWealthWealth refers to the overall value of assets, including tangible, intangible, and financial, accumulated by an individual, business, organization, or nation., improving the overall economy.

 #3 – Power and Energy Resources

 Power and energy resources are required for industry, companies, and countries.
 In addition, one can manufacture biogas and natural resources like petrol, coal, gas, etc. These powers are required for the country’s development and will affect the economy and develop it.